cgtcc/Docker-Ubuntu-Xenial-LTS/README.md

 <code>docker run codecoaster/docker-ubuntu-latest-lts</code>

-...or simply use <a href="https://kitematic.com/">Kitematic</a> if you are under Windows, or OsX : https://kitematic.com/
+...or simply use <a href="https://kitematic.com/">Kitematic</a> if you are under Windows, or OsX.